Kansas vs. Howard Predictions & Picks - NCAA Tournament First Round

 Kansas vs. Howard Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Thursday's contest between the Kansas Jayhawks (27-7) and Howard Bison (22-12) going head to head at Wells Fargo Arena has a projected final score of 80-64 (based on our computer prediction) in favor of heavily favored Kansas, so expect a one-sided matchup.
-The game will start at TBA on March 16.
+Thursday's game features the Kansas Jayhawks (27-7) and the Howard Bison (22-12) facing off at Wells Fargo Arena in what is expected to be a lopsided matchup, with a projected 80-64 win for heavily favored Kansas according to our computer prediction.
+Game time is at 2:00 PM ET on March 16.

+Based on our computer prediction, Howard projects to cover the 21.5-point spread in its matchup versus Kansas.
+The over/under has been set at 145.5, and the two sides are projected to go under that total.

 Kansas vs. Howard Game Info & Odds